element-hq/element-meta/web-code-style.md

         z-index: 10; // above user avatar, but below dialogs }
     ```
-9. Use and define generic mixins when reusing styles a lot.
-10. Avoid the use of `!important`.
+9. Avoid the use of `!important`.
 If necessary, add a comment.

 ## Tests